 How to untax groceries without costing education a dime

 It’s crucial to replace the grocery tax revenue without hurting the people who would benefit most from the tax’s elimination.
 Fortunately, Alabama has a way to untax groceries while protecting both struggling families and education funding.

 That solution would be to end an unusual tax loophole that primarily benefits the richest Alabamians: the federal income tax (FIT) deduction.
 This loophole allows people to deduct their federal income tax payments on their state income taxes.
 Because wealthy people pay more in federal income taxes on average, 80% of the FIT deduction’s benefit goes to the top 20% of taxpayers in Alabama.

 The FIT deduction is a skewed tax break for rich households.
 And it’s one big reason Alabama’s tax system is upside down.
 For those who earn $30,000 a year, the deduction saves them about $27 on average.
 But for the top 1% of taxpayers, the FIT break is worth an average of more than $11,000 a year.

 Only two other states offer a full FIT deduction like Alabama does.
 (Three other states offer a partial deduction.)
-Ending the FIT deduction would bring an additional $719 million a year into the education budget, according to the Institute on Taxation and Economic Policy.
+Ending the FIT deduction would bring an additional $782 million a year into the education budget, according to the Institute on Taxation and Economic Policy.
+(Ending the FIT deduction on corporate income taxes would raise another $100 million or so.)
 That would be more than enough to remove the state sales tax on groceries without hurting public schools.
 And for a large majority of Alabamians, the net result would be a tax cut.